Skip to main content

 Appcircle will start building your application whenever you initiate a pull request or merge request from the source branch(es) to the target branch.

 The build will be done with the pull/merge result using the selected workflow.
 This allows testing of the PR/MR result before the actual approval of the request.
-This trigger will use the destination's branch config when the workflow starts.
-However, you may override the config by choosing Fallback Config.

 Selective auto build with specific tags